kinshukk/kinshukk.github.io/content/about/_index.md

 ---
 title: "About"
 date: 2021-05-13T23:17:44+05:30
-draft: true
+draft: false
 ---

 Hi!
-Welcom to my little corner of the internet.
-Here you'll find me talking about anything that catches my fancy.
-Web3, Neuroscience, Longevity, Math ...
+Welcome to my little corner of the internet.
+I'll probably write about Web3, Neuroscience, Longevity, Math ...